garth-c/regression/README.md

 # Regression
 Project Description:
-In this project, I will develop a regression model to insurance costs based on several predictor variables.
+In this project, I will develop a regression model to analyze insurance claims costs based on several predictor variables.
 The response variable is numeric and it represents the claim costs associated with customers by an insurance company and it is in dollars.
 The predictor variables are both numeric and categorical for the person associated with the insurance claim cost.

 I will use a regression model for this demo and the overall goal is to develop an explanatorey model with the highest R^2 value.
 This is an exploratory project so the emphasis will be in iteration and discovery.
 This project will use R and RStudio to develop the models.
+Note that there are many other ways compare regression models but using R^2 is a straight forward method for purposes of this demo.

 Data description:
-source: Machine Learning with R dataset data title: Inurance cost modeling data set dimensions of the data (RxC): 1,338 x 7
++ source: 'Machine Learning with R' dataset
++ data title: Insurance cost modeling data set
++ dimensions of the data (RxC): 1,338 x 7

 I modified some of the numeric values by rounding them to two decimal places in Excel.
 A screen shot of the first few records is shown below.